Thomas Holland, 1st Duke of Surrey: Early life and family

 Born on 8 September 1372, Thomas Holland was the eldest son and heir of Thomas Holland, 2nd Earl of Kent (1350–1397), and Alice FitzAlan, daughter of Richard FitzAlan, 3rd Earl of Arundel.
 His father was a maternal half-brother of King Richard II, and the younger Thomas had two brothers and six sisters.

 Shortly after 20 October 1392, Thomas Holland married Joan Stafford, daughter of Hugh, Earl of Stafford.
-They had no children.
 In 1394 he and his father accompanied the king to Ireland.

 On his father's death in 1397 he succeeded him as 3rd Earl of Kent and 4th Baron Holland.
 At that time Kent's uncle King Richard II was removing the Duke of Gloucester and his associates from power, and sent Kent to arrest his own uncle, the Earl of Arundel.
 In reward he received a share of the forfeited estates, and on 29 September 1397 was created Duke of Surrey.
 Another uncle, the Earl of Huntingdon, was created Duke of Exeter on that day as well.
 In 1398 he founded Mount Grace Priory in Yorkshire.